-Figure 4.2.2.1: Network Slice Management converged charging architecture (option 1)
+Figure 4.2.2.1: Network Slice Management converged charging architecture (CTF)

-The Charging Trigger Function is specified in TS 32.240 [1].

-Figure 4.2.2.2: Network Slice Management converged charging architecture (option 2)
+Figure 4.2.2.2: Network Slice Management converged charging architecture ( CEF)

-The CSIF encompasses following functionalities:

-- Charging Trigger Function as specified in TS 32.240 [1].
+The Charging Trigger Function (CTF) is specified in TS 32.240 [1].

-- Nchf consumer.

-- MnS consumer.
+The Charging Enablement Function (CEF) is defined in TS 28.201 [70]: charging information addressed by the CEF in the present document, are related to provisioning for network slices.

+The MnS producer is defined in TS 28.533 [250]: the MnS producer in the present document is the producer of provisioning MnS.

+For network slice management converged charging the CEF is a consumer of both:

-The Service Producer(s) represent the MnS producer(s) of the management services specified in TS 28.532 [253] which are used for Network Slicing Management.
+- provisioning service (MnS) for network slice exposed by the MnS Producer, specified in TS 28.532 [253];

+- charging (Nchf) service.

 Details on the interfaces and functions can be found in TS 32.240 [1] for the general architecture components.
-Ga is described in clause 5.2.4 and Bnsm in clause 5.2.5 of the present document, and Nchf is described in TS 32.290 [50].
+Ga is described in clause 5.2.4 and Bns in clause 5.2.5 of the present document, and Nchf is described in TS 32.290 [50].

-Editor's Note: CSIF naming are ffs

 5 Network Slice Management charging principles and scenarios